smart-data-models/dataModel.Energy/InverterDevice/doc/spec_DE.md

         type: Property
         units: Watt
     serialNumber:
-      description: 'Serial numbers of the item'
+      description: Serial numbers of the item
       type: string
       x-ngsi:
         model: https://schema.org/brand
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property